Jeroboam II: History

 Under Jeroboam II, the God of Israel was worshiped at Dan and Beth-el and at other old Israelite shrines, through actual images, such as the golden calf.
 These services at Dan and Beth-el, at Gilgal and Beer-sheba, were of a nature to arouse the indignation of the prophets, and the foreign cults, both numerous and degrading, contributed still further to arousing of the prophetic spirit.
 Jeroboam's reign was the period of the prophets Hosea, Joel, Amos and Jonah, all of whom condemned the materialism and selfishness of the Israelite elite of their day: "Woe unto those who lie upon beds of ivory ... eat lambs from the flock and calves ... [and] sing idle songs ..."
-The book of Kings condemns Jeroboam for doing "evil in the eyes of the Lord", meaning both the oppression of the poor and his continuing support of the cult centres of Dan and Bethel, in opposition to the temple in Jerusalem.
+The Book of Kings condemns Jeroboam for doing "evil in the eyes of the Lord", meaning both the oppression of the poor and his continuing support of the cult centres of Dan and Bethel, in opposition to the temple in Jerusalem.
+He was allowed to reign for 41 years because he protected the prophet Amos.

 Earthquake in Israel c.
 760 BC

 A major earthquake had occurred in Israel c.
 760 BC, which may have been during the time of Jeroboam II, towards the end of his rule.
 This earthquake is mentioned in the Book of Amos as having occurred during the rule of "Jeroboam son of Jehoash".

 Geologists believe they have found evidence of this big earthquake in sites throughout Israel and Jordan.
-Archeologists Yigael Yadin and Israel Finkelstein date the earthquake level at Tel Hazor to 760 BC based on stratigraphic analysis of the destruction debris.
-Similarly, David Ussishkin arrives at the same date based on the "sudden destruction" level at Lachish.
+Archeologists Yigael Yadin and Israel Finkelstein dated the earthquake level at Tel Hazor to 760 BC based on stratigraphic analysis of the destruction debris.
+Similarly, David Ussishkin arrived at the same date based on the "sudden destruction" level at Lachish.

 According to Steven A. Austin, the magnitude of this earthquake may have been at least 7.8, but more likely as high as 8.2.
 "This magnitude 8 event of 750 B.C. appears to be the largest yet documented on the Dead Sea transform fault zone during the last four millennia."

 The epicenter of this earthquake may have been 200–300 km north of present-day Israel.

 Multiple biblical references exist to this earthquake in the Book of Amos, and also in Zechariah 14:5.

 Recent excavations by Aren Maeir in ancient Gath have revealed evidence of a major earthquake.

 "Based on the tight stratigraphic context, this can be dated to the mid-8th cent.
 BCE" ...